 It wasn't that Kyra didn't have time and it wasn't even because she didn't want to do it.
 It was because she was afraid that if she spent anymore time with these people, she might actually get attached to them and even refer to them as her friends.
 What if she got close enough to them to actually start confiding in them and actually reveal things about herself?
 She wasn't in a place right now in her life where she wanted to risk something like that.
 She glanced down at her phone and saw what time it was.

 "Hey, I gotta peace out now.
 I don't wanna miss the bus!"

 "OK Kyra, see you later!"

-She then turned to leave but was met with the stuck-up sneer of Maggie Johanson; the school's biggest bitch and gossiper (at least in Kyra's mind anyways).
+She then turned to leave but was met with the stuck-up sneer of Maggie Johansson; the school's biggest bitch and gossiper (at least in Kyra's mind anyways).

 Kyra was sick of this girl and wanted nothing to do with her.
 She was a big source of some of the nasty rumors that were still going around about Kyra and her time in boarding school.

-"Listen, Priss Bitch, I don't have time for you and your bull-crap.
-So why don't you go find something better to do other than stalking my Facebook and spreading lies about me, and just get OUT of my face!", Kyra asserted.
+"Listen, Priss-Bitch, I don't have time for you and your bull-crap.
+So why don't you go find something better to do other than stalking my Facebook page and spreading lies about me and just get OUT of my face!", Kyra asserted.